Alexandmrwh/ANPingHelper/README.md

 # ANPingHelper

-The coarse example in ViewController.m which shows how to ping each ip in one network segment.
+The coarse example in ViewController.m shows how to ping each ip in one network segment.

 If you want to use ANPingHelper, you only need to import ANPingHelperMarco.h, CommonUtils.h/.m and ANPingHeler.h/.m in your project.